michael-camilleri/ABODe/README.md

 # Annotated Behaviour and Observability Dataset (ABODe)
 This repository contains the Annotated Behaviour and Observability Dataset for group-housed mice used to train and evaluate the Activity Labelling Module in Chapter 5 of my PhD Thesis “Automated Identification and Behaviour Classification for Modelling Social Dynamics in Group-Housed Mice” [1].
+The video recordings are courtesy of the Mary Lyon Centre at MRC Harwell [3].

 ## 1. Repository Structure